fdgd1998/vigalArtesana-CMS/README.md

 ## Setup

-Control panel access user is "admin" and password "admin", without the quotes.
+Control panel access user is "admin" and password "Admin1234$", without the quotes.